sameblac-oss/C200-Project-07/README.md

 -Multiple enemies to make getting to the end challenging +1 -Gameplay happens on level +2
--Ground is styled and made to look authentic +1 -Enemies have design and unique movement +1
+-Ground is styled and made to look authentic +1 -Enemies have interesting design and unique jumping movement +1

 ## Special Focus
-What is your special focus?
-What did you do for it?
-How would you rate your own effort?
-1-5.
-(I will agree or disagree with this sentiment, but I want to know what you thought)
+I'd give myself a 2 or a 3, as I could have added more and come up with some better ideas.
+I am not the most creative person nor am I the best at making games, but I love playing them and Mario is my favorite so I wanted to do something centered around that.

 ## References